 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Chocolate vs. Cheddar Cheese — In-Depth Nutrition Comparison
+Chocolate vs. Cheese — In-Depth Nutrition Comparison

 Compare

-Differences between Chocolate and Cheddar Cheese
+Differences between chocolate and cheese

-• Chocolate's daily need coverage for Copper is 111% higher.
+• Chocolate's daily need coverage for copper is 111% higher.

-• The amount of Cholesterol in Chocolate is lower.
+• The amount of cholesterol in chocolate is lower.

 The food types used in this comparison are Chocolate, dark, 45- 59% cacao solids and Cheese, cheddar.